Robust Training under Label Noise by Over-parameterization: Robust Classification with Label Noise

 \paragraph{Experimental results.} We compare with methods based on estimation of the transition matrix (Forward~\cite{patrini2017making}), design of loss functions (GCE~\cite{zhang2018generalized} and SL~\cite{wang2019symmetric}), training two networks (Co-teaching~\cite{NEURIPS2018_a19744e2} and DivideMix~\cite{li2020dividemix}), and label noise correction (ELR~\cite{liu2020early} and CORES$^2$~\cite{cheng2021learning}).

+\Cref{tab:cifar} reports the performance of our method on synthetically generated symmetric label noise using CIFAR-10 and CIFAR-100.
+To compare with state-of-the-art methods, we also report the performance of SOP+ which contains additional regularization on both symmetric and asymmetric label noise and report the results in Table~\ref{tab:cifar_with_regularization}.
+It can be observed that our method is robust to a fairly large amount of label noise, and compares favorably to existing techniques.

+We further demonstrate that our method can effectively handle datasets with realistic label noise by reporting its performance on Clothing1M \& WebVision (see Table~\ref{tab:clothing_and_webvision}) and CIFAR-N (see Table~\ref{tab:cifar-n}) datasets.
+We can observe a performance gain over all comparing methods.

-\Cref{tab:cifar} reports the performance of our method on synthetically generated symmetric label noise on CIFAR10/100; \Cref{tab:clothing_and_webvision} reports the performance of our method on the datasets Clothing1M and mini Webvision with real label noise.
-As we observe, SOP shows superior performance for dealing with both synthetic and real noisy labels.
-Combined with additional regularizations, SOP+ outperforms state-of-the-art methods on CIFAR-10 and CIFAR-100 (see Table~\ref{tab:cifar_with_regularization}).
-Moreover, we compare the training time (on a single Nvidia V100 GPU) of our method and other state-of-the-art baselines in~\Cref{tab:training_time}.
-We observe that our algorithm SOP achieves the fastest speed across all baselines.
+Finally, we compare the training time (on a single Nvidia V100 GPU) of our method to the baseline methods in~\Cref{tab:training_time}.
+We observe that our algorithm SOP/SOP+ achieves the fastest speed across all baselines.